pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

 <!-- TODO: use markdown-generated anchor values to ease navigating within VS Code (and validating links). -->

 This topic tells you how to install Tanzu Application Platform (commonly known as TAP) through GitOps with secrets managed in an external secrets store.
-To decide which approach to use, see [Choosing SOPS or ESO](../reference.hbs.md#choosing-sops-or-eso).
+To decide which approach to use, see [Choosing Secrets OPerationS (SOPS) or External Secrets Operator (ESO)](../reference.hbs.md#choosing-sops-or-eso).

-Tanzu GitOps Reference Implememtation (RI) does not support changing the secrets management strategy for a cluster, for example, SOPs to ESO.
+Tanzu GitOps Reference Implememtation (RI) does not support changing the secrets management strategy for a cluster, for example, SOPS to ESO.
 However, changing between AWS Secrets Manager and HashiCorp Vault is supported.
 The External Secrets Operator integration in this release of Tanzu GitOps RI is verified to support Kubernetes integration with HashiCorp Vault.

 ## <a id='prerequisites'></a>Prerequisites